-The Northern Australian Infrastructure Facility (NAIF) is considering an application for a $1 billion dollar loan of public money to an Adani subsidiary for the North Galilee Basin Rail Project.
+In November last year the Queensland Premier Annastacia Palaszczuk announced her Government’s veto of the Northern Australian Infrastructure Facility (NAIF) application for a $1 billion dollar loan of public money to an Adani subsidiary for the North Galilee Basin Rail Project.
 Read more here about the approvals process...

-Adani still lack a number of essential approvals, and to satisfy conditions of other approvals, before they can begin construction.
+Adani still lack a number of essential approvals and in addition to the submission of critical environmental management plans to satisfy conditions of other approvals before they can begin construction.

-According to the Australian Financial Review on 7 April 2014 the outstanding approvals include those needed for the mine camp, airstrip and telecommunications operations.
-There are also approvals still needed for the railway at the state level, including for a quarry, vegetation clearing and a camp.
+According to the Australian Financial Review on 7 April 2014 the outstanding approvals include those needed for mine camps, airstrip and telecommunications operations.
+There are also approvals still needed for the railway at the state level, including for a quarry, vegetation clearing and a camp.”

 A decision on whether the North Galilee Water Scheme will require assessment and approval under the Federal Environment Protection and Biodiversity Conservation Act 1999 (Cth) is currently pending.